History of Regional Rural Banks in Uttar Pradesh

-The Regional Rural Banks (RRBs) were established under the provision of RRBs Act, 1976, Act No. 21 of 1976 [9 February 1976.] with an objective to create an alternative channel to the cooperative credit structure so as to facilitate an expanded bandwidth of institutional credit for agriculture and rural sector.
-It started with 5 RRBs in the year 1975, first RRB was setup on 2nd October, 1975 under the provisions of the Ordinance promulgated on 26th September, 1975, for the purpose of development of agriculture, trade, commerce, industry and other productive activities in the rural areas, credit and other facilities, particularly to small and marginal farmers, agricultural labourers, artisans and small entrepreneurs, and for matters connected therewith and incidental thereto.
+The Regional Rural Banks (RRBs) were established under the provision of RRBs Act, 1976, Act No.

+21 of 1976 [9 February 1976]. with an objective to create an alternative channel to the cooperative credit structure so as to facilitate an expanded bandwidth of institutional credit for agriculture and rural sector.
+It started with 5 RRBs in the year 1975, first RRB was set up on 2 October 1975 under the provisions of the Ordinance promulgated on 26 September 1975, for the purpose of development of agriculture, trade, commerce, industry and other productive activities in the rural areas, credit and other facilities, particularly to small and marginal farmers, agricultural labourers, artisans and small entrepreneurs, and for matters connected therewith and incidental thereto.
 RRBs carry the basic mandate of ensuring rural development and foster financial inclusion.